 Denver, CO 80202

 The College of Architecture and Planning is the only college in Colorado offering a full range of degrees in the design and planning of the built environment, from undergraduate through accredited professional masters to doctorate.
-The college offers a Bachelor of Science in Architecture degree and graduate programs for about 700 students.
+The college offers a Bachelor of Science in Architecture degree and graduate programs for about 600 students.
 Programs are accredited by the Landscape Architectural Accreditation Board (LAAB), National Architectural Accrediting Board (NAAB) and Planning Accreditation Board (PAB).
 Many students intending to enter the design and planning professions complete the college’s undergraduate degree as preparation for our graduate-level professional programs.
 Our graduate programs also are available for those who already hold an undergraduate degree in an unrelated field.
 Our graduate programs in architecture, landscape architecture, urban and regional planning, urban design and historic preservation, and our graduate certificates in design build and GIS, are taught at CU Denver, in the heart of a vital downtown.
 We offer a multidisciplinary PhD in design and planning as well.
-The college offers graduate certificates in Design Build, Geospatial Information Science (GIS), and Integrated Construction, Management and Leadership (ICML), as well as eight options for earning dual graduate degrees.
-In addition, students can earn a certificate from the Institute of Classical Architecture and Art, by taking focused courses in this area.
 With a diverse faculty committed to excellence in teaching, research, scholarship and creative work, the college provides students with a broad range of learning opportunities.
 We take full advantage of our status, aligning our programs with our special opportunities in Denver, and with our view of what students in our fields will need to flourish in the next few decades.

 The college is located at 1250 14th Street in downtown Denver, on the northeastern edge of the Auraria Campus and across from Larimer Square.
 This favorable location gives easy access both to the extensive campus facilities and to the urban amenities of Denver’s lively lower downtown.
 Most of the major professional design offices in Denver and many planning firms and agencies are within easy reach of the college.
 These provide opportunities for contact between students and practitioners.
 College facilities include studio spaces for students, lecture and seminar rooms, design jury spaces, exhibition spaces and faculty offices.
 Students have access to our well-equipped and well-maintained 3000-square-foot Design Fabrication Lab that houses a full scale furniture-making shop, model-making tools, a large spray booth and four laser cutters.
-An annex adjacent to the building provides additional shop space and a 5-AXIS CNC Router.
 The Visual Resource Center (VRC) is a student and faculty services center that provides access to a variety of photographic and audiovisual equipment, two portfolio photography studio rooms, and digital image collections.
-There are two computer labs whose focus is computer aided design (CAD), computer 2-D and 3-D imaging and analytic tools for planning.
-The computer labs include Windows PCs and Macintoshes, small and large format scanners, large format plotters, laser printers and computer data projection devices.
-All systems are 100base T Ethernet / Internet savvy and accessible 24 hours a day in secure rooms.
+There is a computer laboratory whose focus is computer aided design (CAD), computer 2-D and 3-D imaging and analytic tools for planning.
+The computer lab includes Windows PCs and Macintoshes, small and large format scanners, large format plotters, laser printers and computer data projection devices.
+All systems are 100base T Ethernet / Internet savvy and accessible 24 hours a day in a secure room.
 Find more details about college facilities on the website.
 Also associated with the college is a geographic information systems (GIS) computer laboratory, which is open to all CU Denver students.